tigergraph/ecosys/tutorials/GraphRAG.md

 1. Init TigerGraph schema and related queries needed
 1. Load the sample data
 1. Init the GraphRAG based on the graph and install required queries
-1. Ask a question via Python to get answer from Copilot
+1. Ask a question via Python to get answer from GraphRAG

 [Go back to top](#top)